ci4rail/docs/README.md

 Current logs of the website can be viewed in the terminal automatically opened:
 ![Terminals](readme-images/terminal.png)

 Click on the `+` in the top right to open a new terminal for e.g. git actions like `git commit`.
 For git actions also VS Code Editor can be used.
-Therfor click on the red marked symbol in the sidebar:
+Therefore click on the red marked symbol in the sidebar:

 ![Terminals](readme-images/git.png)

 The source control panel opens and enables to execute almost every git action to be done with help of a GUI.
 The red marked button on the top right enables to view the git graph and e.g. check out existing branches or view current position.